amlsf/localvectormaps/README.md

 Project Walk Through
 --------------------
 ###Planning
-######Leaflet, Cloudmade, OpenStreetMap
+######Leafletjs, Mapbox tile server, OpenStreetMap

 With no prior experience in GIS or cartography, this project proved to be a test of resourcefulness in finding, understanding, and selecting the right GIS tools within the time constraints.
 Another big task was determining what geo and real estate data to use and how to display it on the map.

 With only 3.5 weeks to build the project, I had to be selective on what I wanted to focus on.
 Because of the nature of this application, I chose to focus on optimizing for speed.
 Users aren't likely to wait for more than 2-3 seconds for the map visualization to update.

-The application uses the Leaflet Javascript library for mapping applications, the Cloudmade API for basemap tileserving, and OpenStreetMaps for the base mapping data.
-I built some preliminary applications using the Google Maps API and explored Mapbox and CartoDB, but Leaflet had more features and 3rd party libraries I could use for customizing a map, had excellent documentation, and because it's open source, I didn't need to worry about Terms of Service.
+The application uses the Leaflet Javascript library for mapping applications, the Mapbox API for basemap tileserving, and OpenStreetMaps for the base mapping data.
+I built some preliminary applications using the Google Maps API and explored Mapbox and CartoDB's libraries, but Leaflet had more features and 3rd party libraries I could use for customizing a map, had excellent documentation, and because it's open source, I didn't need to worry about Terms of Service.

 Choropleth maps are thematic maps in which areas are shaded or patterned in proportion to the measurement of statistical variable.
 They're similar to heatmaps, though I chose not to use heatmaps because they reflect the density of data points in a region in addition to values, which would not have been an accurate representation of the data for the purposes of this project.
 This is how all the heatmaps libraries for cartography behaved.